 If someone told me shopping would be my sucker punch after my beloved’s death…well, I wouldn’t have believed them any more than I believed I’d fall in love with a salesman I’d known for decades who lived in St. Louis and had a KISS painting on his living room wall.
-His kiss was definitely not on my list.
+I went to visit and to see a Hall & Oates concert.
+Kevin’s kiss was not on my list.

 Life surprises us—in love and grief.

-Often, the days and places we imagine will break us don’t.
+Often, the dates and places we imagine will break us don’t.
 Then again, sometimes they do.
 There are no rules or formulas.

 We can navigate better through love and grief, but to imagine that we’re in complete control is laughable.